-- 3. I will open a savings account by (date), to increase my independence. - 4.
+- I will leave money and an extra set of keys with so I can leave quickly. - 2.
+I will keep copies of important documents at - 3.
+I will open a savings account by (date), to increase my independence. - 4.
 If I require immediate financial assistance for basics like food, shelter or medical assistance I can contact the BC Employment and Assistance program at 1-866-866-0800 to see if I qualify for benefits.

-5. 5.
-The provincial domestic violence helpline number is 1-800-563-0808 (VictimLinkBC).
+- 5. The provincial domestic violence helpline number is 1-800-563-0808 (VictimLinkBC).
 VictimLinkBC is TTY accessible.
 Call 604-875-0885; to call collect, dial the Telus Relay Service at 711.
 I can seek shelter and counselling by calling this helpline as well as get immediate crisis support 24 hours a day, 7 days a week.
-I can also contact my local transition house directly at 6.
-6. I can purchase a telephone calling card or get a cell phone.
-To keep my telephone communications confidential, I must not utilize a phone the perpetrator is aware of.
-7. I will check with and to see who would be able to let me stay with them or lend me some money.
-8. I can leave extra clothes with 9.
-I will sit down and review my safety plan every in order to plan the safest way to leave the residence (support worker or friend) has agreed to help me review this plan.
-10. I will rehearse my escape plan and, as appropriate, practice it with my children.
-11. If I have a disability, I may need to set up an emergency care plan if my partner is the perpetrator and also my caregiver.
-I can contact to make a plan for an emergency care provider.
-St ep 4: Safety in my own residence after leaving my partner Th eve ere are many things that I can do to increase safety at home.
-It may be impossible to do erything at once, but safety measures can be added step by step.
-Safety measures I can nsider include: 1.
-I can change the locks on my doors and windows as soon as possible.
-2. I can replace wooden doors with steel/metal doors.
-3. I can install security systems, including additional locks, window bars, poles to wedge against doors, an alarm system, etc. 4.
-I can purchase rope ladders to be used for escape from second-floor windows if I am physically able.
-5. I can install smoke detectors and purchase fire extinguishers for each floor in my hous apartment.
-6. I can install an outside lighting system that lights up when a person is coming close to my house.
+I can also contact my local transition house directly at - 6.
+I can purchase a telephone calling card or get a cell phone.
+To keep my telephone communications confidential, I must not utilize a phone the perpetrator is aware of. - 7.
+I will check with and to see who would be able to let me stay with them or lend me some money. - 8.
+I can leave extra clothes with - 9.
+I will sit down and review my safety plan every in order to plan the safest way to leave the residence. (support worker or friend) has agreed to help me review this plan. - 10.
+I will rehearse my escape plan and, as appropriate, practice it with my children.

-7. I can contact to help with purchasing these

-items and to help with installing.
+Step 4: Safety in my own residence after leaving my partner

+There are many things that I can do to increase safety at home.
+It may be impossible to do everything at once, but safety measures can be added step by step.
+Safety measures I can consider include:

+- 1. I can change the locks on my doors and windows as soon as possible. - 2.
+I can replace wooden doors with steel/metal doors. - 3.
+I can install security systems, including additional locks, window bars, poles to wedge against doors, an alarm system, etc. - 4.
+I can purchase rope ladders to be used for escape from second-floor windows if I am physically able. - 5.
+I can install smoke detectors and purchase fire extinguishers for each floor in my house/ apartment. - 6.
+I can install an outside lighting system that lights up when a person is coming close to my house. - 7.
+I can contact to help with purchasing these items and to help with installing.